-Horses do sweat just like humans in order to regulate their body temperature.
-The horse's back actually has only a few sweat glands; most of them are found along his sides, at the neck or flank - areas that have a broad and open surface to allow the natural influence of air and wind to cool the body with the help of sweat.
+In nature, the horse carries the most weight on the forehand (60%) and if the along his sides, at the neck or flank areas that have a broad and open surface to allow the natural influence of air and wind to cool the body with the help of sweat.
 (This is why the large saddle flaps - the bottom flap when there are two; the monoflap when there is one - are called sweat flaps.)